wls-eng/arm-oraclelinux-wls/subtemplate-src/cluster-addnode.md

  </tr>
  <tr>
   <td rowspan="5"><code>appGatewaySettings</code></td>
   <td colspan="2">Optional. <a href="https://docs.microsoft.com/en-us/azure/architecture/building-blocks/extending-templates/objects-as-parameters">JSON object type</a>.
-You can specify this parameters for application gateway configuration.
-If <code>enable</code> is true, must specify other properties.
+You can specify these parameters for application gateway configuration.
+If <code>enable</code> is true, you must specify other properties.
+If <code>enable</code> is false, the other properties are ignored.
 See the page <a href="https://docs.microsoft.com/en-us/azure/developer/java/migration/migrate-weblogic-with-app-gateway">Migrate a WebLogic Server cluster to Azure with Azure Application Gateway as a load balancer</a> for further information.</td>
  </tr>
  <tr>